 Both for kids who work hard to keep their pearly whites clean and for those who need an extra nudge in the right direction, this Tooth Fairy letter template has got them covered.

 This Tooth Fairy letter template takes virtually no customization to be ready to go.
-Change the name, the date, and any minor details (if your child’s tooth isn’t in a pouch or if he’s becoming quite the young man instead) and pop it under their pillow.
+Change the name, the date, and any minor details (if your child’s tooth isn’t in a pouch or if he’s becoming quite the young man) and sneak it under their pillow.

 The font is clean and easy to read -- though, if you don’t like it, this template comes in a Word doc so switching it up is no problem.
 Finished off with a few images to give it that touch of Tooth Fairy magic, this is a great pick for busy days.